nodejs/node/doc/api/assert.md

 Using that environment variable will also deactivate the colors in the REPL.

-The diff will also be minified in case more than three lines are identical or if either side of an loose equal check is longer than 128 characters.
+The diff will also be minified in case more than three lines are identical or if either side of a loose equal check is longer than 128 characters.
 To prevent the minification use the `NODE_ASSERT_FULL` environment variable and set it to '1'.

 In this example the "3" and "4" would normally be visualized as "skipped lines".